Ext3h/nosql-crawler/README.md

 A project is classified as using Objectify or Morphia when it contains a single entity using the corresponding framework.

+For tracking evolutions, the set of class attributes is compared in between two following revisions each.
+Each newly found and removed attribute is tracked, as well as all attributes where an annotation, type or default intializer has changed.

 The summary of all projects is then stored in a single json file for further analysis.

 ### Performance